Activision Blizzard beats expectations as Q2 2020 revenue grows 38% to $1.9 billion

 As far as outlook goes, the company said it sees tailwinds of shelter-in-place moderating in certain parts of the world, where the pandemic is lessening and people get outside.
 Activision Blizzard is raising its expectations for revenues and earnings for the year.

 There are risks of global economic weakness, rising unemployment, pressures on retail and pricing, and other factors.
 The company now expects non-GAAP earnings per share of $2.87 on revenues of $7.275 billion, up from the previous estimate of non-GAAP earnings per share of $2.62 on revenues of $6.8 billion.
+That raise is the largest lift in a forecast in the company’s history, said Dennis Durkin, chief financial officer at Activision Blizzard, during the analyst call.

 On October 2, Activision is releasing Crash Bandicoot 4: It’s About Time, the first original Crash Bandicoot title in decades.
 The remakes of Tony Hawk Pro Skater 1 and 2 will be coming in September.